agubler/widget-core/README.md

 widget-core is library to create powerful, but simple widgets.

 * **Reactive & unidirectional:** Widget-core follows core reactive principles to ensure predictable consistent behavior.
-* **Encapsulated Widgets:** Create independent encapsulated widgets that can be wired together to create complex and beautify user interfaces.
+* **Encapsulated Widgets:** Create independent encapsulated widgets that can be wired together to create complex and beautiful user interfaces.
-* **DOM Abstractions:** Widget-core provides abstractions to avoid needing to access or manipulate the DOM outside of the reactive render lifecycle.
+* **DOM Abstractions:** Widget-core provides abstractions to avoid needing to access or manipulate the DOM outside of the reactive render life-cycle.
 * **I18n & Themes:** Widget-core provides core mixins to enable internationalization and theming support for your components.

 -----